Roadzen Posts 22% Q1 Revenue Gain

 Gross margin was 58.9%, a 19.7 percentage point improvement over the prior year period, and net loss (GAAP) fell sharply to $4.0 million.

 Roadzen (NASDAQ:RDZN), an insurance technology company specializing in artificial intelligence-powered solutions for underwriting, claims, and telematics, released its Q1 FY2026 earnings results on Aug.
 13, 2025.
-The company posted its highest-ever Q1 revenue (GAAP) at $10.9 million, a 22% increase in GAAP revenue from the previous year.
-However, this missed consensus estimates by nearly half, with GAAP revenue of $10.9 million coming in 48.7% below the analysts' estimate of $21.26 million, as analysts expected $21.3 million (GAAP).
-Earnings also missed forecasts, with a net loss per share of $(0.05) (GAAP) versus expectations for a $0.01 gain (GAAP).
-Gross margin (GAAP) improved by 19.7 percentage points. and net loss (GAAP) narrowed sharply compared to last year.
-The period showed substantial internal progress, but execution lagged external expectations, especially in key product areas.
+The company posted its highest-ever Q1 revenue (GAAP) at $10.9 million, a 22% increase from the previous year.

+However, this missed the analyst estimate for $11.4 million in revenue by about about 4.4%.
+The company missed the estimate for earnings per share by 1 penny.

+Gross margin (GAAP) improved by 19.7 percentage points, and net loss (GAAP) narrowed sharply compared to last year.

 |Metric

-Note: Editor's note: A previous version of this article used incorrect analyst estimates.
-Numbers based on estimates provided by FactSet have been updated.